The best Sim Racing simulator

 The big difference!
 I started with a G27 (the best value for money EVER!!!).
 Then when my pedals started to be perfect, I switched to a second hand Simucube 1: 700€ without the steering wheel with the big rod and a good encoder.
 So I won’t have any advice to give on the “middle” of the range, which I don’t know at all.

-There is nothing special on this side, I just integrated the electronics to the chassis in a compact case.
+There is nothing special on this side, I just integrated the electronics to the chassis in a compact case. and yes that compact case is ugly.

 As for the steering wheel, I first made this LMP1 steering wheel.
 Then as time went on I developed my own wheels.
 I mainly use a round wheel.
 And all my steering wheels are based on the wireless simucube board, which is excellent.
 I also have a nice wooden steering wheel… Well, I don’t use it every morning…